 - Examine closely the ownership structure of legal entity customers located in countries with a significant presence of individuals and entities on the SDN list.
 Apply similar due diligence to domestic entities with a foreign parent or affiliates.

 - Capture beneficial owner names electronically and ensure these are being OFAC screened, similarly to primary customer names.

-- Partner with correspondent institutions to develop a communication and information sharing process in the event that institution flags a transaction to be blocked or rejected based on a 50% Rule violation.
+- Partner with correspondent institutions to develop a communication and information-sharing process in the event that an institution flags a transaction to be blocked or rejected based on a 50% Rule violation.

 - Invest in technology that provides public ownership data, negative media, and corporate structures.
 Oftentimes the media publishes stories about companies associated with sanctioned parties.
 For example, in 2015 the Wall Street Journal reported that OFAC had identified Seguros Continental S.A., a Honduran firm, as “more than 50% owned” by Inversiones Continental S.A. de C.V., a Honduran business owned by the Rosenthal family, whom the U.S. has charged with laundering money for drug cartels.[x]
 Inversiones Continental S.A. and Rosenthal family members are sanctioned parties on the OFAC SDN list, but Seguros Continental S.A. does not, as of the date of this article.